SelenaPSM/heatwave-airport-all-Sel/do-lakehouse/do-lakehouse.md

     <copy>select * from passenger_survey limit 5;</copy>
     ```

     a.
-Join the passenger_surveytable with other table in the schema
+Join the passenger_survey table with other table in the schema

     ```bash
     <copy> SELECT sastifaction,customer_type, travel_type, AVG(departure_delay) departure_delay,count(*) as nb_psgr